xuyuji9000/image-server/README.md

 # php image server
-This is a php image server demo.
+This is an image server demo.

 ## command